Time to Create Social Media Community Guidelines

 To Your Community and Brand Be True

 "The times are real out here in these social media streets."
-Is how I'd phrase this were I a Southern rappers.
+Is how I'd phrase this were I a Southern rapper.
 It twas the worst of times after the best of times.
 Is how I'd phrase this were I beholden to the literary styles of Charles Dickens.
-Truth is I fall somewhere between K'wan, Toni Morrison and C.S.
-Lewis with a hint of Shakespeare chased by Angelou as a fiction writer.
+Truth is, I fall somewhere between K'wan, Toni Morrison, and C.S.
+Lewis with a hint of Shakespeare chased by Angelou, as an independent author.
 When it comes to my professional writing as a content marketing specialist I'm all about that base... and no trouble.

 I didn't misspell base...
-My focus is on the base of the online community engaged with my employer.
-Which should be your primary focus too.
-Yes things are kinda muffed up on social media with the extremists from all political ideologies making everything political.
+My focus is on the base of the online community engaged with my employer (or client).
+Which should be your primary focus, too.
+Yes, things are kinda muffed up on social media with the extremists from all political ideologies making everything - political.
 Times like these are rife with opportunity to solidify your voice.
 Unless you're core business is rooted in politics there is no need to be distracted.
 Take a page from Shakespeare.
-To meeting the needs of your social community, your company mission and brand be true.
+To meeting the needs of your social community, your company mission, and brand be true.

 Give Yourself Permission to Address or Ignore Trolls